Dirty13itch/AuditForecaster/replit.md

 # Energy Auditing Field Application

 ## Overview
-This full-stack energy auditing field application empowers field inspectors to manage inspections, track jobs, schedule events, and generate reports.
-Its core purpose is to optimize energy auditing workflows, enhance data accuracy via photo documentation and OCR, and provide robust analytics.
-Key capabilities include outdoor readability, offline-first operation, and rapid data entry.
-The project aims to revolutionize field operations with a comprehensive, user-friendly, and powerful mobile solution, enhancing efficiency and data integrity in field operations.
+This full-stack energy auditing field application optimizes energy auditing workflows for field inspectors.
+It enables management of inspections, job tracking, event scheduling, and report generation.
+Key capabilities include outdoor readability, offline-first operation, rapid data entry, enhanced data accuracy via photo documentation and OCR, and robust analytics.
+The project aims to provide a comprehensive, user-friendly, and powerful mobile solution for field operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture
-The application uses a **React** and **TypeScript** frontend, built with **Vite**, and **Wouter** for routing.
-UI components leverage **shadcn/ui** (Radix UI) and **Tailwind CSS**, with a custom color system for outdoor readability. **TanStack Query** manages server state, while a **Service Worker**, **IndexedDB**, and a custom sync queue provide offline-first functionality.
+The application features a **React** and **TypeScript** frontend, built with **Vite** and utilizing **Wouter** for routing.
+UI components are developed with **shadcn/ui** (Radix UI) and **Tailwind CSS**, incorporating a custom color system for outdoor readability. **TanStack Query** manages server state, while a **Service Worker**, **IndexedDB**, and a custom sync queue provide offline-first functionality.

-The backend is built with **Express.js** and **Node.js** in **TypeScript**. **PostgreSQL** (Neon serverless) is the primary database, accessed via **Drizzle ORM**.
+The backend is developed with **Express.js** and **Node.js** in **TypeScript**, with **PostgreSQL** (Neon serverless) as the primary database, accessed via **Drizzle ORM**.
 The API is RESTful, with **Zod** schemas for validation. **Replit Auth** (OpenID Connect) handles authentication, with sessions stored in PostgreSQL.

-## Planned Features

-### **MileIQ-Style Mileage Tracking (Vertical Slice - ✅ COMPLETE)**
-**User Story**: As a field inspector, I can have my drives automatically detected and quickly classify them with a swipe gesture (business/personal) so that I can effortlessly track tax-deductible mileage without manual start/stop actions.

-**Completed Features** (October 2025):
-- ✅ Backend API (4 production-ready endpoints with N+1 optimization, rate limiting, RBAC)
-- ✅ Swipe-to-classify UI with framer-motion animations and dual accessibility buttons
-- ✅ Enhanced monthly summary with updated IRS rate ($0.70/mile for 2025)
-- ✅ CSV export for tax reporting (IRS-compliant format)
-- ✅ Comprehensive error handling (useEffect toasts, retry buttons, truthful error states)
-- ✅ E2E testing completed (all scenarios passing)
-- ✅ Sidebar navigation link added for feature discoverability

-**Production Artifacts**:
-- ✅ MILEAGE_SLICE.md (1,200+ line runbook)
-- ✅ scripts/smoke-test.sh (7-step automated verification)
-- ✅ db/seed-mileage.sql (6 sample drives)
-- ✅ 40/40 vertical slice compliance
-- ✅ Health endpoint enhanced with commit SHA tracking

-### **Expenses Tracking with OCR Receipt Processing (Vertical Slice - ✅ COMPLETE)**
-**User Story**: As a field inspector managing multiple job sites, I can log business expenses via receipt photo upload with OCR, so that I can accurately track tax-deductible costs without manual data entry.

-**Completed Features** (October 2025):
-- ✅ Backend API (7 production-ready endpoints: CRUD + bulk delete + CSV export)
-- ✅ Receipt upload with Tesseract.js OCR auto-fill (vendor, amount, date extraction)
-- ✅ 13 expense categories (fuel, equipment, supplies, meals, lodging, tools, etc.)
-- ✅ Monthly statistics dashboard with category breakdown
-- ✅ CSV export for accounting (QuickBooks/Excel-ready format)
-- ✅ Job linking (associate expenses with specific inspections)
-- ✅ Tax-deductible tracking and reporting
-- ✅ Bulk operations (delete up to 200 expenses at once)
-- ✅ Comprehensive error handling with retry logic

-**Production Artifacts**:
-- ✅ EXPENSES_SLICE.md (1,200+ line comprehensive runbook)
-- ✅ scripts/smoke-test-expenses.sh (10-test automated verification)
-- ✅ db/seed-expenses.sql (13 sample expenses with realistic OCR data)
-- ✅ EXPENSES_COMPLIANCE.md (40/40 vertical slice compliance checklist)
-- ✅ Full API documentation with curl examples

-**API Contract**:
-- `GET /api/expenses` - List expenses (with pagination and job filter)
-- `POST /api/expenses` - Create expense with validation
-- `GET /api/expenses/:id` - Fetch single expense
-- `PUT /api/expenses/:id` - Update expense (partial updates supported)
-- `DELETE /api/expenses/:id` - Delete single expense
-- `DELETE /api/expenses/bulk` - Bulk delete (max 200)
-- `POST /api/expenses/export` - Export CSV/JSON (max 1000)
-- `GET /api/expenses-by-category` - Monthly stats aggregation

-**Technical Architecture**:
-- **Backend Optimization**: Database indexes on (job_id, date, date+category) for sub-50ms aggregations
-- **OCR Processing**: Client-side Tesseract.js with 70-95% typical confidence scores
-- **Image Optimization**: Sharp library compresses receipts by 60-80% (max 1920x1920)
-- **Security**: CSRF protection, rate limiting (100 req/15min), Zod validation, parameterized queries
-- **Performance**: P95 < 200ms for list/stats endpoints, bulk operation limits prevent timeouts
-- **Observability**: JSON structured logs, correlation IDs, duration tracking, health endpoints

-**Out of Scope (Future Enhancements)**:
-- Recurring expense templates
-- Budget limits and alerts
-- Credit card transaction import
-- Expense approval workflow
-- Multi-currency support

-### **Report Template System (Vertical Slice - ✅ COMPLETE)**
-**User Story**: As a RESNET energy auditor, I can create custom inspection report templates with a visual designer, generate standalone reports (without requiring a job), fill out reports with field data, and have all values persisted to the database.

-**Completed Features** (October 2025):
-- ✅ Backend API (8 production-ready endpoints: CRUD + clone + archive + instances + field values)
-- ✅ Visual template designer with drag-drop component palette
-- ✅ Standalone report creation (job linkage optional, not required)
-- ✅ Dynamic form rendering from template components
-- ✅ Field value persistence with multi-type support (text, number, date, boolean, JSON)
-- ✅ Template cloning and archiving
-- ✅ Version tracking for templates
-- ✅ Component-based architecture (text, number, date, checkbox, select, textarea)

-**Production Artifacts**:
-- ✅ REPORT_TEMPLATE_SLICE.md (650+ line comprehensive runbook)
-- ✅ scripts/smoke-test-report-templates.sh (12-test automated verification)
-- ✅ db/seed-report-templates.sql (5 RESNET templates: Pre-Drywall, Final Audit, HVAC, Insulation, Air Sealing)
-- ✅ REPORT_TEMPLATES_COMPLIANCE.md (40/40 vertical slice compliance checklist)
-- ✅ Full API documentation with curl examples

-**API Contract**:
-- `GET /api/report-templates` - List all active templates
-- `POST /api/report-templates` - Create new template with components
-- `GET /api/report-templates/:id` - Fetch single template
-- `PUT /api/report-templates/:id` - Update template (partial updates supported)
-- `DELETE /api/report-templates/:id` - Delete template
-- `POST /api/report-templates/:id/clone` - Clone template with new name
-- `POST /api/report-templates/:id/archive` - Archive template (set isActive=false)
-- `POST /api/report-instances` - Create report instance (standalone or job-linked)
-- `GET /api/report-instances/:id` - Fetch report instance
-- `POST /api/report-field-values` - Save field values for report
-- `GET /api/report-instances/:id/field-values` - Retrieve all field values

-**Technical Architecture**:
-- **JSON-Only Storage**: Pure JSONB architecture for templates (components, layout, metadata)
-- **Component Types**: text, number, date, checkbox, select, textarea with configurable properties
-- **Multi-Value Storage**: Dedicated columns for text, number, boolean, date, JSON, and photo arrays
-- **Standalone Reports**: Report instances can exist without job linkage (jobId nullable)
-- **Template Versioning**: Version tracking for template evolution
-- **Security**: CSRF protection, rate limiting, Zod validation, parameterized queries
-- **Performance**: Sub-50ms template queries, efficient JSONB indexing
-- **Observability**: JSON structured logs, health endpoints, correlation IDs

-**Out of Scope (Future Enhancements)**:
-- Conditional logic/field dependencies (basic framework exists)
-- PDF generation from report instances
-- Template sharing/marketplace
-- Multi-language support
-- Advanced layout options (grid positioning, custom CSS)
-- Template import/export (JSON format)

-**API Contract** (Mileage):
-- `GET /api/mileage/unclassified` - Fetch drives awaiting classification (returns {drives: MileageLog[]})
-- `PUT /api/mileage/:id/classify` - Classify drive as business/personal
-- `GET /api/mileage/summary?month=YYYY-MM` - Monthly statistics (totalDrives, businessMiles, personalMiles, taxDeduction)
-- `GET /api/mileage/export?month=YYYY-MM&format=csv` - IRS-compliant export

-**Technical Architecture**:
-- **Backend Optimization**: JSON aggregation eliminates N+1 queries, compound indexes on (vehicleState, date)
-- **State Machine**: `vehicleState` enum progression: `idle → monitoring → recording → unclassified → classified` (409 responses enforce state transitions)
-- **Swipe Gestures**: Custom hook `useSwipeGesture` with 40% width threshold, spring physics for bounce-back
-- **Accessibility**: Dual input methods (swipe gestures + explicit Personal/Business buttons)
-- **Visual Feedback**: Green glow (business) / Blue glow (personal) during drag, smooth card exit animations
-- **Error Resilience**: Toast spam prevention via useEffect, explicit error states with retry invalidation
-- **Data Normalization**: Custom queryFn extracts drives array from API response object

-**Production Readiness**:
-- Three complete vertical slices implemented (Backend → Swipe UI → Summary)
-- All slices passed architect review for production quality
-- Critical bugs fixed (runtime crash, toast spam, misleading zero values)
-- Comprehensive testing validates all user flows

-**Out of Scope (Future Enhancements)**:
-- AI pattern learning / frequent routes auto-classification
-- Work hours auto-classification feature
-- Push notifications for drive detection
-- PDF report generation
-- Custom purposes (medical, charity)

 Core architectural decisions and features include:
 -   **Comprehensive Error Prevention**: Centralized logging, extensive type safety, and a two-layer Error Boundary system.
--   **Bulletproof Authentication System**: Robust session management with health monitoring, triple-layer admin protection, and enhanced security measures like host validation and CORS tightening.
+-   **Bulletproof Authentication System**: Robust session management with health monitoring, triple-layer admin protection, and enhanced security measures.
--   **Builder Hierarchy System**: Manages builder contacts, agreements, programs, and interactions, including a geographic hierarchy (Development → Lot → Job).
+-   **Builder Hierarchy System**: Manages contacts, agreements, programs, and interactions, including a geographic hierarchy (Development → Lot → Job).
 -   **Bulk Operations**: Multi-select functionality for Photos, Jobs, and Expenses with bulk actions.
 -   **Search & Filtering**: Advanced search across Jobs, Builders, and Photos with real-time filtering and pagination.
 -   **Analytics Dashboard**: Provides metrics on inspection volume, photo tag analysis, and builder performance.